|

 Gal 5-1

-· (11c) Servant Ø
+(11c) Servant

-Standard for a servant Ø Freedom – For
+Standard for a servant >> Freedom – For

-a good definition of freedom see 2Cor 10,3-6.
+10,3-6.
 We fight for freedom as God’s number

 one goal, because freedom is one of God’s most important attributes.
 God values